Get Help from Bob Vila

 Now, mix the paint in the tub refinishing kit according to the manufacturer’s instructions.
 Many kits use a two-part epoxy paint that you’ll need to combine prior to application.
 If that’s the case, pour each part into one bucket to mix, then transfer half of that mixture into the second container to save for the second coat; cover tightly to prevent it from drying out.
 The mixing phase is crucial so don’t play fast and loose with the directions!

-Paint the bathtub, starting at the top in one corner and working your way across and down to the other side.
+If you know how to paint other surfaces like tile or drywall, you have some idea of how to paint a bathtub.
+Start at the top in one corner and working your way across and down to the other side.
 Apply in a thin, even coat, being careful to smooth out any drips as you go with your roller or brush.
 Epoxy paint has a self-leveling property, so don’t be concerned if you see some bubbles or brush marks—these should disappear as it sets.

 Allow the first coat to dry according to the manufacturer’s instructions, and apply the second coat in the same way you did the first.